trickyMan/paraview_view/Plugins/StreamLinesRepresentation/README.md

 Load the plugin "StreamLinesRepresentation".
 Create a "Wavelet" source.
 Apply a "Gradient" filter on it.
 Switch representation from "Outline" to "StreamLines".
-Enable the Loop mode in the Animation toolbar and press Play button.
-Play with the StreamLines options in the Representation panel.
 Another cool demo is to load the disk_out_ref.ex2 dataset with the V vector point data array and apply the "Resample to Image" filter.